Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Taxonomy of RL Algorithms.md

 - **Description**: These methods use sampling techniques to estimate the value functions and policies without needing to know the entire state transition model.
 Methods like Monte Carlo simulations randomly sample transitions from the policy and use these samples to estimate the value functions.
 - **Advantages**: Reduces the need for a complete model and can handle larger state spaces.
 #### 2. **Function Approximation**
-- **Description**: Function approximation methods use parametric or non-parametric models to estimate the value functions or policies.
+- **Description**: <mark style="background: #FFB86CA6;">Function approximation methods use parametric or non-parametric models to estimate the value functions or policies</mark>.
 Techniques such as neural networks, linear regression, or decision trees can generalize across the state space without needing to compute or store values for every state-action pair.
 - **Advantages**: They can efficiently handle high-dimensional and continuous spaces by generalizing from observed samples to unseen states.
 ## [[Policy Optimization]]
 ### Details